charlesvill/ObsidianVault/ObsidianVault/CS50/C.md

 		- then you point the old variable name to the new list variable address
 			- but you still need to use a return variable incase something does not workand then you run out of memory
 		- make sure you make the switch before actually assigning the new variable or reallocating the old variable because you need to
+#### linked lists
+allow us to link values or different arrays or data strucures by just pointing from one to another instead of having to recopy everything at many places. look at 45 minutes in lecture to see in context conversation on linked lists. \
+What is a node?
+	- a container in code for storing some values. for example: storing the data you care about as well as some meta data that points to the next part of the list that exists elsewhere in memory.